meshcloud/meshcloud-docs/docs/administration.landing-zones.md

 Platform Operators can configure a custom Landing Zone [meshTag](./meshstack.metadata-tags.md).
 The schema is available during the Landing Zone creation and update.
 For each created Landing Zone different tags can be attached.
 You can tag or modify tags on a landing zone during creation and edit.

-## Include Tenant Services as part of the Landing Zone
+## Include Platform Services as part of the Landing Zone

-For all types of platforms it is possible to include marketplace services as part of the landing zone.
-These tenant services can be configured to be either:
+For all types of platforms it is possible to include some Platform Services, namely OSB Services and Building Blokcs as part of the Landing Zone.
+These Platform Services can be configured to be either:

-- Required: this means the tenant service has to be booked by the workspace user.
-This is useful when you want to enforce the usage of a particular marketplace service in combination with the landing zone.
+- Required: this means the Platform Service has to be booked by the Workspace user.
+This is useful when you want to enforce the usage of a particular Platform Service in combination with the Landing Zone.
-- Optional: this means the tenant service can be optionally booked by the workspace user, but they are not required to do so and they could decide to skip booking this service.
+- Optional: this means the Platform Service can be optionally added by the Workspace user, but they are not required to do so and they could decide not to add it

-Once one or more services have been added to the landing zone, workspace users will be seeing this as part of the project creation process.
-You can see an example of this [here](./meshstack.how-to.create-project.md) at step 7.

-Please note that you can only select services that are [tenant-aware](./meshstack.meshmarketplace.tenant-services.md) and are either offered in the global marketplace or in a local marketplace where the meshPlatform of the landing zone is in.
+Building Blocks and OSB Services could be added to the Landing Zone as part of the Project (see an example of step 6 for OSB Services and step 6 for Building Blocks [here](./meshstack.how-to.create-project.md) as well as from the Marketplace Catalog (see example here)

 ## Defining Quotas